 - Sunday lunch with the family

-- Cleaning the plate with bread so that not even a tiny bit of Ragù would go to waste
+- Cleaning the plate with bread so that not even a tiny bit of meat sauce would go to waste

 - Dipping the bread in the pot because it's so good you can't just stop eating it.

-It takes a few ingredients and a few hours to make it.
+It takes a few ingredients and a few hours to make a perfect authentic ragù.
 While it's quite easy to do, not many people have the time anymore to cook it so often.
-That's why when I cook it I always make a big batch and then freeze the portions for whenever I crave it.
+That's why when I cook it I always make a big batch and then freeze the portions to have available whenever I crave it.

-The original recipe comes from Emilia Romagna with the classic Bolognese and then the recipe circulated in all the italian regions adapting to the flavors of each family and culture, changing meats and few other ingredients.
+The original recipe comes from Emilia Romagna with the classic Bolognese and then the recipe circulated in all the Italian regions adapting to the flavors of each family and culture, changing meats and a few other ingredients.

 Substitutions

-- Soffritto: The mix of onions, carrots and celery is a constant base in Italian cooking and it's what enrich the overall flavor.
-Think about it as concentrated stock.
-But if you don't have carrots and celery available, you can substitute their quantity with just red onions.
+- Soffritto: If you don't have carrots and celery available, you can substitute their quantity with just red onions.

 - Red Wine: Sometimes I use red, sometimes I use white.
 Both are good so I would not skip the wine.
 The alcohol completely evaporates but it brings out the flavor of the ingredients.

-- Juniper Berries and Bay Leaves: These 2 ingredients are key to make the Tuscan Ragù and it's one of the things that differentiates it from Bolognese.
+- Juniper Berries and Bay Leaves: These 2 ingredients are key to making the Tuscan Ragù and it's one of the things that differentiates it from Bolognese sauce.
 But if you don't have either or both available you can skip them.
-You'll still make a nice sauce.
+You'll still make a nice meat sauce.

 - Beef Stock: You can use also chicken stock or vegetable stock if you don't have it available.